 In my experience, it is common for Select Committee reports to contain a lot of “on the one hand...on the other” language, in order to get the unanimous support of Committee members.
 In this case, the Committee was divided.
 The formal minutes (pp96-102) show that several more critical conclusions on HS2 were defeated by only five votes to four.

-Should you wish to raise any issues with the Select Committee after reading their report I would recommend contacting them direct by emailing transcom@parliament.uk.
+Should you wish to raise any issues with the Select Committee after reading their report I would recommend contacting them direct by emailing [email protected].
 Alternatively, you can write to the committee at the address below.

 Transport Committee